Health and Wellbeing Boards and JSNAs

 Local authorities and clinical commissioning groups (CCGs) have equal and joint duties to prepare JSNAs, through the Health and Wellbeing Board in accordance with the Health and Social Care Act (2012).
 The Health & Wellbeing Board will use the JSNA to agree overarching priorities in order to inform the development of the Joint Health & Wellbeing Strategy (JHWS).
 The strategy will, in turn, inform local health and social care commissioning plans.

-Eye Health and Sight Loss JSNA Guidance: 2013 Refresh
+Eye Health and Sight Loss JSNA Guidance updated to include children's eye health

 The eye care and sight loss sector have produced a free resource for anyone involved with developing or influencing a Joint Strategic Needs Assessment (JSNA).
-Following feedback from Public Health professionals this guidance has now been updated to ensure that it is as useful and effective as possible.
+Following feedback from Public Health professionals this guidance has now been updated to include a new children's eye health section (section 6 of the JSNA guidance document).

 The guidance pulls together a number of datasets and information and should be approached as a 'menu of options', selecting those which are more relevant for the local authority and health area.